-- has an instruction manual – make sure your car seat has an instruction manual that you can provide to the person you’re donating to.
+has an instruction manual – make sure your car seat has an instruction manual that you can provide to the person you’re donating to.

 Another alternative to car seat recycling people do is through putting it in an incineration facility.

 Incinerating car seat creates energy such as electricity and fossil fuels.
 Additionally, it recovers any metals which can be used to create other products.

 But there is a disadvantage in incineration.
 This includes climate change, air pollution etc. So, we suggest that you consider this only if you have no other better alternatives.

 Read more: See blog on spray paint recycling.

 Another thing to consider is the hard rubbish collection.
 Let us first discuss what it is and how it can help in car seat recycling.

 An item is classified as hard rubbish if it cannot fit in a regular bin.
-Items like fridges, couches, cupboards, wardrobes, televisions, mattresses, building material, and many others.
+Items like fridges, couches, cupboards, wardrobes, televisions, mattresses, building material and many others.
 When you deal with hard rubbish, you should consult with your local recycling centre first.
 They should have a program that takes and deals with your hard rubbish.